Skip to content

 Slow /history list on a large team (1000+ runs) Index missing or stale stats ANALYZE AMX.amx_history_runs; ANALYZE AMX.amx_history_results;

-/history-store migrate fails partway through Local SQLite file has a row that violates a NOT NULL constraint in the new schema The migration is idempotent; re-run with --skip-errors to skip the bad row, then inspect ~/.amx/history.db for the offender
+/history-store migrate-from-local fails partway through Local SQLite file has a row that violates a NOT NULL constraint in the new schema The migration is idempotent; re-run with --skip-errors to skip the bad row, then inspect ~/.amx/history.db for the offender